stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 # Abstract

-The current Clarity cost limits were set very conservatively in Stacks 2.0: blocks with contract-calls frequently meet one or more of these limits, which negatively affects transaction throughput.
-This SIP proposes an update to these cost-limits via a network upgrade and further, that the network upgrade be executed at a block height chosen by an off-chain process described in this SIP.
+The Stacks 2.0 blockchain artificially constrains block goodput in two consensus-critical ways: it assesses storage costs for lists based on their maximum length instead of actual length, and it constrains the number of indexed I/O operations well below what the reference implementation is capable of handling.
+Changing either of these is breaking change, which requires a network-wide upgrade.

+This SIP proposes executing a breaking change to not only address these two constraints, but also to update all Clarity cost functions to more accurately reflect their true performance.
+The breaking change is carried out via a network-wide vote by Stackers on the Bitcoin blockchain, which will both serve to activate this SIP and to effectively bypass the cost voting procedure in SIP-006.

+The upgraded blockchain will be called Stacks 2.05.

 # License and Copyright